The Arctic is a strategic location for three world superpowers. Here’s an overview of our security roadmap.

 As our natural defenses in the region melt, new avenues of approach open up for our adversaries.
 Russia and China’s increasing investments in the region pose a strategic threat.
 Our early warning system is outdated, leaving the American homeland vulnerable.

 Rising temperatures in the Arctic are uncovering vast amounts of natural resources.
 The region is rich in oil and gas, as well as rare earth metals.
 These resources are critical to the production of weapon systems, electric cars, components critical to renewable energy technologies, and even smart phones.
 Other countries have already staked their claims, so the time for the United States to act is now.

-Traveling from Europe to Asia via the newly opened Northern Sea Route is 10 days faster than the Suez Canal on average.
-However, the Bering Strait and Nome are strategic bottle necks and freedom of navigation must be guaranteed.
+Traveling from Europe to Asia via the newly opened Northern Sea Route is, on average, 10 days faster than the Suez Canal on average.
+However, the Bering Strait and Nome are strategic bottle necks, and freedom of navigation must be guaranteed.
 Reliable communication is essential to our success.

 “If You Cannot Communicate, You Cannot Defend, You Cannot Compete“

 Senior Strategic Advisor

 To protect our homeland, the United States must evolve its regional positioning and close critical gaps in Arctic communications, enabling infrastructure, domain awareness, and general presence.